Are You Missing These 1916-17 Regular Issue Stamps?

 First Unwatermarked U.S. Stamps

 In 1916, the Bureau of Engraving and Printing began producing stamps on unwatermarked paper.
-With the United States already close to a wartime economy as World War I raged in Europe, the lower cost of single mark paper added up to big savings for the Bureau.
+With the United States already close to a wartime economy as World War I raged in Europe, the lower cost of unwatermarked paper added up to big savings for the Bureau.
 However, single watermarks on previous stamps were often quite hard to identify, and collectors were slow to recognize that a new type of paper was being used.

 Adding to the confusion was the continued use of 10 gauge perfs.
 A year earlier, 11 gauge perforations had been introduced, and the collecting community expected to see new stamps with that gauge.
 But in another cost-cutting move, the BEP continued to use the 10 gauge perforating rollers until they wore out completely.
 The Series of 1916 Washington-Franklins used the same design as previous stamps.
 Since it was easy to miss whether it was new unwatermarked paper or paper with faint single marks, many collectors overlooked these stamps when they were first issued.